asmagill/hammerspoon_core/eventtap/_ignore_for_now/README.md

-The code here includes two methods which could be used to generate `flagChange` events directly but are currently buggy.
+The code here includes two methods which could be used to generate `flagsChanged` events directly but are currently buggy.
 It was discovered during development that modifying `hs.eventtap.event.newKeyEvent` could be done more cleanly and without introducing a syntax that seems counter-intuitive to the existing methods.

 If it is determined that it may be possible to generate events not covered by the additions already made to the `newKeyEvent` method, I will revisit these, but at present they are considered buggy and error prone.
 Probably safest to ignore them unless you want to debug them yourself.